This eggless Banana Bread is an easy banana bread recipe with a moist, sweet flavor like regular banana bread.

 Cool down for 2 to 3 hours before slicing the eggless banana bread so the texture is perfectly set.

-Or you can add some lovely toppings to your slice of banana bread like:
+Or you can add some lovely toppings to your slice of banana cake like:

 Most banana bread recipes can be kept for up to 4 to 5 days in the fridge if placed in a sealed container or cake box.